Representing the deformation $\infty$-groupoid: The deformation oo -groupoid

 \begin{theorem} Let either: \begin{itemize} \item \cite[Prop.
 4.7]{getzler09}: $\g,\h$ be nilpotent $\L_\infty$-algebras and $\Phi:\g\to\h$ be a surjective strict morphism of $\L_\infty$-algebras, or \item \cite[Thm.
 2]{rogers16}: $\g,\h$ be filtered $\L_\infty$-algebras and $\Phi:\g\rightsquigarrow\h$ be a filtered $\infty$-morphism that induces a surjection at every level of the filtrations. \end{itemize} Then

 is a fibration of simplicial sets.
-In particular, for any $\L_\infty$-algebra $\g$, the simplicial set $\MC_\bullet(\g)$ is a Kan complex. \end{theorem}
+In particular, for any filtered $\L_\infty$-algebra $\g$, the simplicial set $\MC_\bullet(\g)$ is a Kan complex. \end{theorem}

 This result was originally proven by Hinich \cite[Th.
-2.2.3]{hinich97} for strict surjections between nilpotent dg Lie algebras concentrated in positive degrees, and then generalized by Getzler and by Rogers to the version stated above.
+2.2.3]{hinich97} for strict surjections between nilpotent dg Lie algebras concentrated in positive degrees, and then generalized by E. Getzler and by C. L. Rogers to the version stated above.

-Generalizing the Goldman--Millson theorem, Dolgushev and Rogers proved in \cite{dolgushev15} that the Deligne--Hinich--Getzler $\infty$-groupoid behaves well with respect to homotopy theory: it sends filtered quasi-isomorphisms of filtered $\L_\infty$-algebras to weak equivalences.
+Generalizing the Goldman--Millson theorem, V. A. Dolgushev and C. L. Rogers proved in \cite[Thm.
+2.2]{dolgushev15} that the Deligne--Hinich $\infty$-groupoid behaves well with respect to homotopy theory: it sends filtered quasi-isomorphisms of filtered $\L_\infty$-algebras to weak equivalences.